Disability rights campaigner Heidi Carter is spearheading a legal challenge against the British state over “discrimination” in abortion law.

 Heidi, who has Down’s Syndrome, says it’s wrong that legislation in England and Wales singles out people like her by permitting abortion up to birth if a baby is thought to have a disability.
 The legal limit for abortion in pregnancies not involving a disability is 24 weeks.
 Heidi believes this exception sends a harmful message that her life “isn’t as valuable as others”.

 What Heidi and her team are calling for seems entirely just – whatever our individual views are on abortion itself.
 Why should abortion be legal up to the very moment of birth simply because a child has some form of disability?
 Modern politicians wouldn’t dare legislate for abortion up to birth solely on the grounds of sex – that would be sexist.
 Or race – that would be racist.
-Laws allowing this on the basis of disability are ableist.
+Laws singling out disability as a grounds are ableist.

 The outcome of this case will be massive for the disabled people’s community south of the border.
 It isn’t just preborn babies with Down’s Syndrome who will be affected by its outcome.
 The current law is interpreted widely to allow terminations in cases involving a wide range of conditions, including club foot and cleft lip.
 A win for Heidi and her legal team would see the equal value of every child with a “fetal abnormality” affirmed.